-Initial assessment by the Class Teacher, House Tutor or Subject Teacher is submitted through the online Inclusion Referral Form.
-Further assessment may be undertaken by the Inclusion Department to place pupils on a wave of support.
-External assessment may sometimes be required, and parents will be consulted Further assessment may be required as part the monitoring process.
+Initial assessment by the class teacher, tutor or subject teacher is submitted through the online Inclusion Referral Form.
+Further assessment may be undertaken by the Inclusion department to place pupils on a wave of support.
+External assessment may sometimes be required, and parents will be consulted.
+Further assessment may be required as part the monitoring process.

-It is the responsibility of the Inclusion Champion and Preparatory SENCO to keep an updated Inclusion Register of pupils who have been identified as requiring support.
+It is the responsibility of the Head of Inclusion and SENCO to keep an updated Inclusion Register of pupils who have been identified as requiring support.
 It is the responsibility of individual teachers to ensure they have knowledge of the Inclusion Register and to differentiate for pupils with individual needs.